Habiba123-stack/SwinFSR/README.md

-SwinFSR
-— SwinFSR: Landmark-Guided Swin Transformer for Face Super-Resolution SwinFSR
+🚀 SwinFSR: Landmark-Guided Swin Transformer for Face Super-Resolution

-Landmark-Guided Multiscale Swin Transformer for Identity-Preserving Face Super-Resolution

-SwinFSR is a lightweight but effective Transformer-based architecture designed for 4× and 8× face super-resolution.
+SwinFSR is a landmark-guided Swin Transformer model designed for 4× and 8× face super-resolution.
-The method integrates facial landmark heatmaps with a hierarchical Swin Transformer to reconstruct identity-consistent high-resolution facial images under extreme degradation.
+It integrates facial landmark heatmaps with a hierarchical Swin Transformer to reconstruct identity-consistent high-resolution facial images under severe degradation.

 🔥 Key Features